h3itham/Django_Blog_App/README.md

 ### Upcoming Features
 - commentign system to allow users to leave comments on blog bosts
 - Email notification notification system to notify users of new comments or blog posts
+- tagging system to categorize blog posts and make them easier to find

 ## Installation